dennisXZX/web-developer-notes/Angular.md

 ng serve -o

-// generate production code using, uglify, tree-shaking and AOT (Ahead of Time compilation)  to minimize the code ng build --prod
+// generate production code using, uglify, tree-shaking and AOT (Ahead of Time compilation)  to minimize the code
+// --base-href specify the root URL of your app ng build --prod ng build --target=production --base-href /

 // run unit test and end-to-end test on your application ng test | ng e2e